hdrdla/my-fridge/README.md

 ## SETUP

 ### Dependencies
-Run `yarn` to install dependencies.
+Run `yarn install` to install dependencies in both client and api folders.

 ### Database Preparation
 - Create `.env` file in the api directory and add `DB_PASS=YOURPASSWORD` and `DB_NAME=myFridge`.